+Along with dogs, investigators also found dead coyotes, weasels and wolves, and lab tests confirmed the animals were also poisoned.
 (Photo by Bob Drieslein)RAPID CITY, S.D. — To John Cooper and Jerry Pier, a coyote hunt is not a shooting gallery.
 So you won’t find any high-capacity, fast-firing, military style weapons in their coyote-hunting arsenal.
-What you will find are some smooth-handling, accurate, bolt-action rifles, along with a commitment to making one shot count.
-And that’s one shot at a…
+What you will find are…

 South Dakota Game Fish and Parks